 Asset held for sale is valued by an independent appraiser.
-According to the report prepared by a real estate appraisal company, which is included in the list to provide valuation service by the Capital Markets Board of Turkey ("CMB"), the fair value of hotel is determined as TL 48,400 for shares of the land and building owned by the Group determined according to the discounted cash flow projections approach.
+According to the report prepared by a real estate appraisal company, which is included in the list to provide valuation service by the Capital Markets Board of Turkey ("CMB"), the fair value of hotel is determined as TL 66,500 for shares of the land and building owned by the Group determined according to the discounted cash flow projections approach.
+Based on the valuation techniques the fair value hierarchy of this asset is categorized as level 3.